 We catch up with our favourite local illustrator, Nicole Heidaripour, to find out more about her beautiful illustrations, what inspires her and her connection with the North Cornish coast.

 We have long been fans of North Cornwall's resident illustrator, Nicole Heidaripour.
 Her beautiful illustrations are simple yet intricate and they proudly adorn the walls of the Latitude50 office (as well as our own homes).
 There is something magically evocative about her windswept tree illustrations which are our personal favourites.
 These are made extra special by the fact that they are based on real life trees in and around North Cornwall - each one uniquely shaped by the salty south-westerly winds that blow in from the Atlantic Ocean.
-Sales and Marketing Manager Katy caught up with Nicole to get to know her a little better.
+We caught up with Nicole to get to know her a little better.

 Tell us about your illustrative journey.